Ph: 402 455 5500

 Digital panoramic radiology has greatly increased in definition to a point where carotid artery stenosis can be more easily seen with that technology.
 It gives the dentist more tools in advising the patient to seek further medical care, potentially catching a stroke before it happens.
 It doesn't stop here.

-Digital 3-d radiography now gives the dentist the ability to see facial structures in all three dimensions, better detecting pathology and giving a greater ability to accurately place implants.
+Digital 3-d radiography now gives the dentist the ability to see facial structures in all three dimensions, better detecting pathology and giving a greater ability to accurately place implants, and to better understand individual tooth anatomy as well as offering a better view of the patients bony structure.

 In the past, all crowns and fixed bridges required a series of dental impressions, placing temporary crowns/bridges, and then waiting two weeks before the permanent prosthesis could be placed.
 It can now be a same day procedure for most crowns.
 However, there is still a place for the multiple appointment prosthesis.